Want to Save Money?

-With the recent partnership of yallacompare and online investment site Sarwa which you can read about here it got us thinking about 2021 and how we can invest our money and start saving.
-If we’ve learned anything from 2020, it’s that you never know what’s around the corner and there’s no time like the present to start putting your money into a safe place.
+Yallacompare has partnered with online investment site Sarwa, which you can read about here.
+Which got us thinking about how we can invest our money and start saving.
+If we’ve learned anything from the past few years, it’s that you never know what’s around the corner and there’s no time like the present to start putting your money into a safe place.
 It is a given that some people are better than others at the art of saving, they just seem to have a knack for it.
 However with our money saving tips for the new year, you can become a natural too.
 It’s a lot easier than you may think, it just requires a plan and an extra dose of discipline.

 Let’s start with the basics … Food!
 We spend so much money on eating out, groceries, etc., however that doesn’t need to be the case.
 Many of us now work from home which makes it even easier to cook and have more meals at home cutting down on our expenditures.
 Planning your meals weekly will also go a long way in cutting down your costs at the grocery store because you’re less likely to waste food.